 - Know what to look for.
 You have your hiking boots, tide book, camera, and even a walking stick but what the heck are you supposed to be looking for?
 Well, the answer to that is partially personal preference.
-If it’s eye catching to you and not harmful to remove from the beach, then it can be considered a successful find.
+If it’s eye-catching to you and not harmful to remove from the beach, then it can be considered a successful find.
 It’s like they say: one man’s trash is another man’s treasure.
-That can literally be the case when you think about things like beach glass, which is a piece of glass that was thrown away and wound up in the ocean where it was tossed, broken, sanded down and scattered amongst the rocks.
+That can literally be the case when you think about things like beach glass, which is a piece of glass that was thrown away and wound up in the ocean where it was tossed, broken, sanded down, and scattered amongst the rocks.
 Other things to look for would be shells, driftwood, sand dollars, glass floats, and agates.
-Agates come in all shapes, sizes and colors.
+Agates come in all shapes, sizes, and colors.
 If you’re hoping to score an agate then pay close attention to gravel beds and creeks that cut into the beach.
-Winter time is usually the best season to find these remarkable stones.
+Wintertime is usually the best season to find these remarkable stones.

 - Watch where you step.
 This one is particularly important if you’re going out on the tide pools.
-These pools, while fascinated to experience, are the home to many fragile creatures.
+These pools, while fascinating to experience, are the home to many fragile creatures.
 And just as you wouldn’t want your home to get stepped on, neither do they.
 It’s ok to look and even get close, but just watch where you’re stepping and avoid crushing any sea animals who are being generous enough to allow visitors into their sanctuary.

 - Be safe.
 We’ve all heard that we should never turn our back on the ocean.
-The reason is because it’s true.
+The reason is that it’s true.
 As quickly as the tide goes out it also comes back in, so know what your time limits are when you’re out on the beach and give yourself plenty of time to get back to shore safely.
 It’s also best not to venture out alone.
 At the very least, let someone know that you will be out enjoying the low tide.

 - Where to go.
 Not all beaches are created equal.
 Your best bet will be finding a beach less traveled.
 Manhattan Beach in Rockaway Beach is a great example.
 Driftwood likes to pile up here so take your time looking in the unexpected places for shiny and unusual treasures.

 - Have fun.
-Beachcombing takes equal parts patience, timing and good luck.
+Beachcombing takes equal parts patience, timing, and good luck.
 Because the tides are always moving that means the shoreline is always changing.
 A fruitless yield at a particular beach one day doesn’t mean it won’t be a gold mine the next day.
 If you don’t start out your beachcombing trek with expectations about what you’ll find then you won’t be disappointed.
 Plus, not having expectations might open your eyes to new discoveries that you would have missed otherwise.